-Part of the Comprehensive Epilepsy Program, the Department of Neurology operates it's State-of-the-Art Epilepsy Monitoring Unit (EMU) at the USA Medical Center.
-The Epilepsy Monitoring Unit is a collaborative environment that provides unique and highly specialized care with state-of-the-art technology for patients with epilepsy and other neurological conditions.
+The Epilepsy Monitoring Unit is operated by the USA Department of Neurology.
+The Unit is a collaborative environment that provides unique and highly specialized care with state-of-the-art technology for patients with epilepsy and other neurological conditions.
+Care and services include:

 At the University of South Alabama, South CEP offers the latest technology for patients with seizure including long-term video EEG monitoring and sleep recording.
 The unit has six monitored beds suited to diagnose and manage patients with related neurological conditions including seizure disorders, syncope, stroke and sleep disorders.
 The South CEP team is made up of professionals including epileptologists, neurosurgeons, neuropathology and specialized nurses who are involved in the care of each patient.